Sliema: The British period

-Post-Independence
+Post-independence

 Sliema has been the site of intensive development in recent decades.
 The Victorian houses that lined Tower Road have all been replaced by apartment buildings built in modern architectural style.
 Several of these have views of the Mediterranean Sea or Valletta but their development has been controversial.
 The promenade has been upgraded in the late 1990s and is a common spot for leisurely walking, particularly on warm summer nights when it remains crowded into the early hours of the morning.
 Shopping is primarily centred in an area called the Ferries (the Strand or ix-Xatt, Tower Road and Bisazza Street) and the more recently opened Tigne Point shopping mall.
-Restaurants and cafes can be found along the promenade.
+Restaurants and cafés can be found along the promenade.

-Development, high population density, parking issues, and high property prices have led many younger people originally from the area are choosing to live elsewhere on the island and consequently Sliema is suffering from an aging population.
+Development, high population density, parking problems and high property prices have led many younger people originally from the area to choose to live elsewhere on the island and consequently Sliema is suffering from an aging population.
 There are several foreign expatriates who reside in Sliema.
 There remains net inward migration to Sliema.
-The prevalence of use amongst Sliema residents of English as a first language is decreasing although remains significantly higher than other localities on the island.
+The prevalence of use amongst Sliema residents of English as a first language is decreasing although it remains significantly higher than other localities on the island.
 Code-switching in English sentences with peppered Maltese words and phrases is relatively common in Sliema, as well as St. Julian's, Pembroke, Swieqi, Madliena, San Ġwann and Kappara, although there are several individuals who speak exclusively in English or Maltese without mixing the two (see Maltenglish).
 There are a number of Maltese people who are fluent in English but struggle with the Maltese language, and this reflects use of English at home and at English-speaking schools.
 Despite some misconceptions and stereotypes, the vast majority of people from Sliema are fluent in Maltese and speak it as a first language.